Chicago Tribune: Past

-2008 redesign

-The September 2008 redesign (discussed on the Tribune's web site) was controversial and is largely regarded as an effort in cost-cutting.
-Since then the newspaper has returned to a more toned down style.
-The style is more a mix of the old style and a new modern style.

 Zell ownership and bankruptcy

 In December 2007, the Tribune Company was bought out by Chicago real estate magnate Sam Zell in an $8.2 billion deal.
 Zell was the company's new chairman.
 A year after going private, following a $124 million third-quarter loss, the Tribune Company filed for Chapter 11 bankruptcy protection on December 8, 2008.
 The company made its filing with the U.S. Bankruptcy Court for the District of Delaware, citing a debt of $13 billion and assets of $7.6 billion.

 Sam Zell originally planned to turn the company into a private company through the creation of an ESOP (employee stock ownership plan) within the company, but due to poor management that existed prior to his ownership, this did not work out as well as he intended.

 As part of its bankruptcy plan, owner Sam Zell intended to sell the Cubs to reduce debt.
-This sale has become linked to the corruption charges leading to the December 9, 2008, arrest of former Illinois Governor Rod Blagojevich.
-Specifically, the ex-governor was accused of exploiting the paper's financial trouble in an effort to have several editors fired.
+This sale has become linked to the corruption charges leading to the arrest of former Illinois Governor Rod Blagojevich on December 9, 2008.
+Specifically, Blagojevich was accused of exploiting the paper's financial trouble in an effort to have several editors fired.

 In the bankruptcy, unsecured bondholders of Tribune Co. essentially claimed that ordinary Tribune shareholders participated in a "fraudulent transfer" of wealth.

 The law firm Brown Rudnick, representing the Aurelius group of junior creditors, filed fraudulent transfer claims and fraud claims against 33,000 to 35,000 stockholders who bought Tribune stock.
 Prolonged due to these claims against former officers, directors, and every former stockholder of the Chicago Tribune Company, the Tribune's bankruptcy-related legal and professional fees of $500 million were more than twice the usual amount for that size of company.

 The Tribune Co. emerged from bankruptcy in January 2013, partially owned by private equity firms which had speculated on its distressed debt.
 The reorganized company's plan included selling off many of its assets.